 Catastrophe (Enhanced Edition): Europe Goes to War 1914

-> The special interactive edition of Max Hastings’ magisterial chronicle of Europe’s calamity in 1914: including interactive maps, timelines and video.
-Move from map to text at any point to explore the position of armies.
-Search the interactive timeline for the ultimate overview of the beginning of World War I. Hear an exclusive author interview.
+The special edition of Max Hastings’ magisterial chronicle of Europe in 1914.
+Explore the position of armies in detail.
+Search the timeline for the ultimate overview.
+Watch footage of the protagonists, battlefields and wartime cities.
+Hear an exclusive author interview.

-> In 1914, Europe plunged into the 20th century’s first terrible act of self-immolation- what was then called The Great War.
+In 1914, Europe plunged into the 20th century’s first terrible act of self-immolation- what was then called The Great War.
 On the eve of its centenary, Max Hastings seeks to explain both how the conflict came about and what befell millions of men and women during the first months of strife.

 He finds the evidence overwhelming, that Austria and Germany must accept principal blame for the outbreak.
 While what followed was a vast tragedy, he argues passionately against the ‘poets’ view’, that the war was not worth winning.
 It was vital to the freedom of Europe, he says, that the Kaiser’s Germany should be defeated.

 His narrative of the early battles will astonish those whose images of the war are simply of mud, wire, trenches and steel helmets.
 Hastings describes how the French Army marched into action amid virgin rural landscapes, in uniforms of red and blue, led by mounted officers, with flags flying and bands playing.
 The bloodiest day of the entire Western war fell on 22 August 1914, when the French lost 27,000 dead.
 Four days later, at Le Cateau the British fought an extraordinary action against the oncoming Germans, one of the last of its kind in history.
 In October, at terrible cost they held the allied line against massive German assaults in the first battle of Ypres.